Topic summary contributed by volunteer(s): Randy

 Benefits of Ginger for Obesity and Fatty Liver Disease

 Ground ginger powder is put to the test for weight loss and NAFLD, nonalcoholic fatty liver disease.

 Ground Ginger to Reduce Muscle Pain

-There’s been at least 8 randomized, double-blinded, placebo-controlled trials of ginger for pain.
+There have been at least eight randomized, double-blind, placebo-controlled trials of ginger for pain.

 Benefits of Ginger for Menstrual Cramps

 An eighth of a teaspoon of ground ginger power is tested head-to-head against the leading drug for the alleviation of painful periods.

 Benefits of Marjoram for Polycystic Ovary Syndrome (PCOS)

 Even a small amount of fresh herbs can double or even quadruple the antioxidant power of a meal.
 The abilities of oregano to decrease chromosomal damage from radiation and marjoram to affect hormone levels in women with PCOS are put to the test.